 You must get the chainset checked.
 If it has been a while since you changed it, the best would be to get a new one.

-You should also carry a couple of chain links (locks) to be on a safer side.
+You should also carry a couple of chain links (locks) to be on the safer side.
 Just ask the mechanic and he will give you or buy from a spare parts shop.

 A trip to Ladakh would also mean a lot of luggage on the motorcycle and if the suspensions are not in good condition, it may just make the entire ride a nightmare.
 Get both the front and rear suspensions checked and if required, get them replaced.